 This course emphasizes common respiratory system disease processes.
 It also includes related treatments and pharmacological agents used.
 The student is provided with the knowledge necessary to use the nursing process in caring for clients with respiratory problems.
 A student who fails VN132CR will be withdrawn from the co-requisite course.

-Prerequisites: MED-SURG121CR, NUT122CR, VN123CR, VN124CR, VN125CR; Co-requisite: VN136CR
+MED-SURG121CR, NUT122CR, VN123CR, VN124CR, VN125CR: